rescapes/rescape-validate/README.md

-Useful functions based on Ramda.
+Useful validation functions based on ramda-fantasy-validation and Ramda.